-Lia Love Avellino, LMSW
+Lia Love Avellino, LCSW

 Lia Avellino is a relational therapist who supports people in getting in touch with and expressing their authentic selves so that they experience aliveness in mind, body and soul.

-Lia Love Avellino, LMSW
+Lia Love Avellino, LCSW

 P: (212) 337-3565 Ext.
 11